slackapi/bolt-js/docs/_basic/listening_actions.md

 You’ll notice in all `action()` examples, `ack()` is used.
 It is required to call the `ack()` function within an action listener to acknowledge that the request was received from Slack.
 This is discussed in the [acknowledging requests section](#acknowledge).

 *Note: Since v2, message shortcuts (previously message actions) now use the `shortcut()` method instead of the `action()` method.
 View the [migration guide for V2](https://slack.dev/bolt/tutorial/migration-v2) to learn about the changes.*

+Learn more about the `block_actions` payload, [here](https://api.slack.com/reference/interaction-).
+To access the full payload of a view from within a listener, reference the `body` argument within your callback function.

 </div>

 ```javascript